rhartert/gofzn/README.md

 ```

 Alternatively, you can interface your solver directly with GoFZN by providing
-the `fzn.Parse` function with your own implementation of the `parser.Handler`
+the `fzn.Parse` function with your own implementation of the `fzn.Handler`
 interface.
 This has two main advantages: (i) it allows you to use custom
 validation rules for the declared entities, and (ii) it enables a slightly more
 memory-efficient use of the library by avoiding the creation of the `fzn.Model`